tonylekhtman/DILBERT/README.md

 ### 2. Obtain unlabeled data for your source and target domain
 In this work we've obtained the unlabeled data from  Amazon and Yelp.

+Getting the unlabeled data may take some time.
+If you have your own unlabeled data you can just put it in the `unlabeled_data` dir with the filename `<domain>.raw`.

 **Notice: The files in the unlabeled_data dir are only samples!
 To get the full unlabeled_data you need to run the scripts**

 To get the restaurants unlabeled data you can go to: https://www.yelp.com/dataset